soundarkutty/soundarkutty.github.io/_posts/2022-08-09-Thread Modelling.md

 ---
-title: 'Thread Modelling'
+title: 'Threat Modelling'
 date: 2022-08-09
-permalink: /posts/2022/08/Thread Modelling/
+permalink: /posts/2022/08/Threat Modelling/
 tags:
   - Vulnerability
   - OWASP TOP 10
   - Thread Modelling
 ---
-what is Thread Modelling ?
+what is Threat Modelling ?

-Threat modeling is a process by which potential threats, such as structural vulnerabilities can be identified, enumerated, and prioritized.
+Threat modeling is a strucuted approach of identif,analyzomg and mitigating potentity security threatin the system,application or network in the early stage of design phase of SDLC.
 The purpose of threat modeling is to identify, communicate, and understand threats and mitigations within the context of protecting something of value.

 ![Alt text](https://docs.microsoft.com/en-us/azure/security/media/azure-security-threat-modeling-tool-feature-overview/sdlapproach.png)

+Why threat modelling Need ?

+* Identify the threat in the early stage of SDLC it will reduce the cost and effort of fixing in the vulnerabilites software developer life cycle.
+* Make sure we follow the compliance standard framework  e.g.OWASP ASVS, NIST, ISO 27001.
+* Creates security mindset across the team.

+Jow to perform and what are things need to collect before doing theat modelling.

 **A threat model typically includes:**